 Dan-Air was awarded for serving the best tea in the world.
 Their own blend had been a winner with passengers, and the mystery judging panel.

 Dan-Air said "How many airlines have forgotten the very things that made business class so special?"
-They announced that when they sat down to design the new Class Elite that they went back to the basic principles with the intention of doing everything properly to provide a truly exclusive service.
+Going on to announce that when they sat down to design the new Class Elite that they went back to the basic principles with the intention of doing everything properly to provide a truly exclusive service.
 Beginning by arranging schedules that would most likely coincide with the business traveller.
 New check in desks were built.
 An executive lounge with a free bar, where you could check in also if you were only travelling with hand luggage.
 There was to be a superior class of cabin.
-They stated that 'If thirty six is the number its designed for on that aircraft then thirty six it is (and no more) Dan-Air remembered the little touches like a built in wardrobe on most flights, so that your coat and spare coat won't get creased.
-Then they had wider seats made to give passengers the ultimate in comfort and leg room.
-Then came the redesign of the cabin layout.
-They insisted that you would never be sandwiched between two passengers.
-They would welcome passengers with orange juice or champagne, or a combination of both before take off.
+They stated that 'If thirty six is the number its designed for on that aircraft then thirty six it is (and no more) Dan-Air remembered the little touches like a built in wardrobe on most flights, so that your coat won't get creased.
+Then there would be wider seats made to give passengers the ultimate in comfort and leg room.
+Next came the re-design of the cabin layout.
+The airline insisted that you would never be sandwiched between two passengers.
+The crew would welcome passengers with orange juice or champagne, or a combination of both before take off.
 You also received a copy of whichever National Daily Newspaper took your fancy!
-The airline would provide a free bar for the entire flight, a cooked breakfast plus lunch and dinner menus created by top European chefs.
+The flights would provide a free bar for the entire journey, a cooked breakfast plus lunch and dinner menus created by top European chefs.
 All of this served with stainless steel cutlery, with proper glasses for your wine, served by quietly efficient cabin staff who would cater for your every need.
 With hot and cold towels to freshen you before landing and priority disembarkation, you would, Dan-Air claimed, find that Class Elite was exactly as its name suggests.
 Class Elite would see a return to what flying Business Class on an established scheduled airline was 'always meant to be'.

 Above: Class Elite

 Several tour operators dropped Dan-Air from their programmes from 1989 onwards.
 ILG announced 'We are cancelling our Dan-Air Engineering contract and reducing our chartering of their aircraft.'
 New airlines had began to spring up everywhere, many with the backing of a Tour Operator.
-Owners Abroad with Air 2000, Air UK Leisure with 40% backing from Unijet, and Inter European with Aspro holidays.
-A further blow came when Airtours, one of Dan-Air's biggest contractors, started their own airline; Airtours International, who went on to grab several Dan-Air cabin crew.
+Owners Abroad launched Air 2000, Air UK Leisure began with 40% backing from Unijet, and Aspro holidays launched Inter European.
+A further blow came when Airtours, one of Dan-Air's biggest contractors, started their own airline; Airtours International, who went on to grab several Dan-Air flight deck and cabin crew.
 The attractions being increased salary packages and the chance to work on brand new aircraft.

 Charter airlines offered tour operators all sorts of incentives to gain their business.
-From stainless steel cutlery (caledonian) to pre take off bucks fizz and hot towels (Air 200o & Airtours).
+From stainless steel cutlery for charter passengers (Caledonian) to pre take off bucks fizz and hot towels (Air 2000 & Airtours).

 Above: L-R - On board one of the refitted 727s - Economy meal, BAC 1-11 - Final cabin interior, 727, BAe146 interior.